(The Injured Party's Insurance)

 You get a judgment or award.
 Now is the time where your attorney utilizes what they have done during discovery to hopefully increase your recovery even more.

-Depending on the size of the first and third party policy limits, you may be still be able to pursue first party insurance coverage if that coverage is in excess of the policy limit associated with the third party claim.
+Depending on the size of the first and third party policy limits, you may still be able to pursue first party insurance coverage if that coverage is in excess of the policy limit associated with the third party claim.

 Though you pay a deductible and premiums for health insurance, your policy and state statutes allow the carrier to collect against your recovery.
 Our attorneys are experts at reducing these amounts, and we will continue to fight for you even after our fee is in hand.